openstack-infra/nodepool/doc/source/configuration.rst

     provider.

   ``config-drive`` (boolean)
     Whether config drive should be used for the image.
-Default ``True``
+Defaults to unset which will use the cloud's default behavior.

   ``meta`` (dict)
     Arbitrary key/value metadata to store for this server using the Nova